Description

 Route description:

-The Krems Valley wine region (Kremstal in German) extends on either side of the Danube around the venerable old wine town of Krems.
-Wine has been grown here for centuries and is still all-present in Krems.
-This valley is at the eastern gateway to the Wachau and is one of Austria’s oldest wine regions.
-Vineyards have flourished for centuries here in fertile soils of primary rock and especially loess.
+The Kremstal wine-growing region stretches along the Kremstal Wine Route on both sides of the Danube around the old wine town of Krems.
+Wine has been grown here for centuries, and wine is still omnipresent in Krems today.
+At the eastern gateway to the Wachau region, the Kremstal is one of Austria's oldest wine-growing areas.
+Wine has been grown on the fertile primary rock and, above all, loess soils for many centuries.

-On arrival there, you cross the Traisen and ride back to the Danube bank.
-There you pick up the Wagram Wine Road.
-The Wagram is an imposing plateau extending north of the Danube.
-South of the Danube are the small wine and heuriger tavern towns of the Tulln Basin.
-The Wagram wine region boasts 2,400 ha of vineyards.
+Once there, cross the Traisen and drive back to the banks of the Danube.
+Here you are also in the Wagram Wine Route area.
+The Wagram is a mighty escarpment that stretches north of the Danube.
+South of the Danube are the small wine-growing and wine tavern villages of the Tullnerfeld.
+The Wagram wine-growing region covers 2,400 hectares.

-You arrive in the small Danube community of Zwentendorf, which has a special sight, namely Austria’s first and only nuclear power station, but it was never put into operation.
-You continue along the bike path but get off it again near Kleinschönbichl and ride a short distance away from the Danube.
-You pedal on the country road through the two towns of Pischelsdorf and Langenschönbichl and then on to L 2148 to the Grosse Tulln.
-After crossing this river you return to the Danube bank on the other side.
+Next, you will come to the small municipality of Zwentendorf an der Donau, which has a special attraction: Austria's first and only nuclear power plant, which was never put into operation.
+Continue along the cycle path, which you leave at Kleinschönbichl, moving away from the Danube for a short while.
+Take the country road through the two villages of Pischelsdorf and Langenschönbichl and continue on the L 2148 to Große Tulln.
+Once you have crossed the river, return to the banks of the Danube on the other side.

-Here you cover the remaining meters on the bike path before arriving at your destination: Tulln an der Donau.
-This Lower Austrian community makes for a wonderful conclusion to your tour.
-Along with its many sights, Tulln is full of green space and gardens.
+Here you cover the last few metres on the cycle path before reaching your destination of Tulln an der Donau.
+This Lower Austrian town offers a wonderful end to your tour.
+In addition to its many sights, the town is characterised by numerous green spaces and gardens.
 GARTEN TULLN is also located here.
-The city stands on the site of the former Roman cavalry fort Comagenis and is known today for its variety of enjoyable art and culture and its bubbling fountain.
+The former Roman cavalry camp of Comagenis is known for its diverse art and cultural offerings and its splashing fountain.